 The carrot is a root vegetable, usually orange in colour but also a red-white blend, with a crisp texture when fresh.
 The edible part of a carrot is a taproot.
 It is a domesticated form of the wild carrot Daucus carota, native to Europe and southwestern Asia.

-With the exception of beets, carrots contain more sugar than any other vegetable, which makes them a satisfying snack eaten raw and a tasty addition to a variety of cooked dishes.
+Carrots make a satisfying snack eaten raw and a tasty addition to a variety of cooked dishes.

-With many vegetables, cooking destroys some of their vitamins, but you can absorb more beta carotene from cooked carrots than from raw ones.
-However, If you prefer to eat carrots raw, that’s fine because even one carrot has many day’s supply of beta carotene.
 Older carrots have a higher quantity of sugar than younger carrots and so taste sweeter, but younger carrots have more folate, one of the B vitamins which may help prevent birth defects in babies.
 Carrots are also a great source of dietary fibre.